Perspective | Women are Army rangers and billionaires. Yet we’re still fighting for reproductive rights.

 Maybe we’re no longer in the age of rampant back alley, coat-hanger abortions (even though a woman in Tennessee was charged with aggravated assault as recently as 2015 for trying to give herself an abortion with a coat hanger).

 That level of desperation was more common after abortion was banned, except for “therapeutic reasons,” in America in 1880.
 In 1933, 2,677 women died as the result of an abortion.
-That number dropped to 888 in 1945, according to researcher Christopher Tietze’s 1948 paper, where he said penicillin helped stop women from going septic and improved the survival rate.
+That number dropped to 888 in 1945, according to researcher Christopher Tietze’s 1948 paper, in which he said penicillin helped stop women from going septic and improved the survival rate.

 But better ways to prevent infection didn’t change the real problem — that women didn’t have control over their bodies, and therefore their fate.